dragonfly-science/react-phylogeny-tree/README.md

 `useAutoResize`: react hook for autoresizing canvas when window size changes.

 ## Utils
-`setRootNLevelsUp`: function which receive Phylocanvas instance and ID of a leaf and show subtree which root is at least `noLevels` up in hierarchy and minimal length between leaf and new subtree root is `minLeafToRootLength`.
+`setRootNLevelsUp`: function which receive phylogeny-tree instance and ID of a leaf and show subtree which root is at least `noLevels` up in hierarchy and minimal length between leaf and new subtree root is `minLeafToRootLength`.
 ```typescript
 (tree: Tree, nodeID: string, noLevels = 6, minLeafToRootLength = 5) => void;
 ```